Changa-Husky/VrChatDollyController/README.md

 - **Intuitive Dolly Path Setup**
   Dolly paths in VRChat are generated using two camera exports:
-  - Path Origin – defines the path location (for example, the center of a circle)
+  - Set Path – defines the path location (for example, the center of a circle)
-  - Path Target – defines the point that cameras will always face during playback
+  - Set Target – defines the point that cameras will always face during playback
   When either is changed, the path is recalculated automatically.

 - **Interactive Updates**